brianpereboom/brianpereboom.github.io/README.md

 Thumbnails provide a visual preview of your article and enhance the user experience.
 Please follow these guidelines for thumbnails:

-- Thumbnail dimensions: .
+- Thumbnail dimensions: ANY
-- File format: .
+- File formats: JPEG, PNG, GIF, SVG, or any which are universally supported
 - Content: Ensure that the thumbnail represents the content of your article and is visually appealing.

 ### 4. Organizing Articles